xyproto/orbiton/README.md

 Orbiton is a text editor and a minimalistic IDE.

-It includes these executables:

-  * `o` - for terminal emulators that supports at least VT100
-  * `og` - for the VTE GUI

 It might be a good fit for:

 * Editing git commit messages (using `EDITOR=o git commit`).